wavemotion-dave/ColecoDS/README.md

 baseline code to work with and to lobo for the menu graphical design.

 Thanks to Flubba for the SN76496 and SCC sound cores.
+I've made minor modifications to the cores to run with ColecoDS but you can seek out his latest and greatest at https://github.com/FluBBaOfWard

 Thanks to the C-BIOS team for the open source MSX BIOS (see cbios.txt)